Pontiac G6: Safety

-The Insurance Institute for Highway Safety gave the Pontiac G6 an overall Good score in the frontal offset crash test but an Acceptable score in the side impact crash test even though side airbags were introduced late in the 2006 model year.
+The Insurance Institute for Highway Safety gave the Pontiac G6 an overall Good score in the frontal offset crash test, but an Acceptable score in the side impact crash test even though side airbags were introduced late in the 2006 model year.
 The lower side impact score was due in part to a marginal rating for the structure/safety cage category.

 2005 GXP concept

 The 2005 GXP concept was built by General Motors Performance Division.
 It includes a 3.6 L HO VVTI V6 engine rated at 275 hp, F40 six-speed manual transmission, performance intake, GM Performance cat-back exhaust with bright tips, and 19-inch wheels with Bridgestone Potenza RE040 255 series tires.
 It was unveiled at the 2004 SEMA Show, and was later sold on the eBay Motors website.
 The auction ended on May 3, 2009 with winning bid price of US$16500.00.

 Marketing

-In a launch publicity stunt: The Oprah Winfrey Show gave 276 of the G6s to audience members on fall 2004 season premiere, complemented by a US$110 million publicity campaign.
+Complementing a US$110 million publicity campaign, in a launch publicity stunt, The Oprah Winfrey Show gave 276 G6s to audience members at the fall 2004 season premiere.

 On September 12, 2014, Autoblog followed up with the G6 winners on the tenth anniversary of the telecast.
 The winners interviewed learned that although they did "get a car" from Winfrey during the broadcast, in actuality they had to go to the Pontiac dealership in their area to pick up the G6 because the vehicles that were shown in the studio's parking lot were used as a promotion.
 One couple had to sell their G6s because they learned of tax implications that came with owning the car.
 Another kept hers even though her two friends who came with her to the taping no longer have theirs (one was sold, another was totaled in an accident) and hopes to give the G6 to her daughter in time for college, saying "I'm hoping to drive it until we can't drive it any more."